boras-pl/freemiga/README.md

 - under the Amiberry emulator an ordinary Buildroot Linux is placed with a simple userspace based on Busybox.
 - the graphics is rendered with SDL2 on the top of Broadcom Fake KMS for VC4/V3D technology.
 - unfortunately Aros OS is not regularly released.
 The latest nightly builds are integrated.
 If the latest Aros compilation have a serious problem, it simply won't work.
 Try to build on another day.
-- networking initialization
-- sshd server is enabled
+- sshd server is enabled for the _user_ account only.
+Use _su -_ command from the user account to be a root.
 - iptables - currently not yet configured - all ports open

 TODO:
-- wifi
-- VICE, if possible - integration of a C64 emulator
+- VICE, integration of a C64 emulator, if possible
 - who knows what else...